Commercial Analogue Two Way Radios…

 - On an existing system, buy equipment with analogue and digital capability, so a gradual upgrade is possible.

-- And above all, make sure that you choose the right manufacturer from the start because it’s unlikely that digital products from a different brand will be compatible.
+- And above all, make sure that you choose the right manufacturer from the start.
+There can be incompatibilities.